ozzieba/aider/prompt_patterns.md

 > so our next long-term goal is to refactor the produce_batch pipeline, including `ProduceRecordDatum`, using this Transformations methodologies.
 Please write a detailed design doc of what we will need for that. ...

+> please continue collecting, categorizing, and annotating all the distinct prompts used in the .aider.input.history file(s) into `prompt_patterns.md`.
+Try to actually include every substantially distinct prompt in full (except eg content of logs/stack traces etc), don't discard much

 ### 2. Implementation & Refactoring

 These prompts are for making specific, significant changes to the codebase.
 They are more concrete than goal-setting prompts but still grant the AI autonomy to figure out the implementation details across multiple files.